leaninnovationlabs/dmcp/docs/manual/get-started.md

 #### <i class="fas fa-key"></i> 3.
 Authentication Problems
 - Regenerate your token: `uv run scripts/apptoken.py`
 - Ensure you're using the correct token format: `Bearer <token>`
-- Check that your JWT_SECRET_KEY is set correctly
 - **Default Admin Login**: Use username `admin` and password `dochangethispassword` for initial access
 - **Password Reset**: If you've forgotten the admin password, you may need to reset the database and reinitialize